Unexploded Ordnance (UXO) Survey and Risk Mitigation

 UXO Borehole Clearance (Down-hole magnetometer survey)

-Where required, we also offer a borehole clearance service to check for the presence of potential UXO during drilling operations.
+Where required, we also offer a borehole clearance service, a type of intrusive UXO survey, to check for the presence of potential UXO during drilling operations.
+Intrusive UXO surveys, including our borehole clearance service, are essential for detecting deep-buried UXO and providing clearance for intrusive works ahead of piling or boreholes.
 This is achieved by lowering a magnetometer into the hole on a wire-line system at set intervals to progressively review ahead of further drilling.

 Support the Removal and Disposal of UXO